 An annual review of your position is generally advised.
-This is especially true in more troubled or turbulent times.
-If you're reliant on your pensions and investments for your income, then it is essential to review the income you take on a regular basis, particularly in times of high inflation.
+This is especially true when markets are volatile or during periods of economic change.
+If you're reliant on your pensions and investments for your income, then it is essential to review the income you take on a regular basis, particularly in times of economic uncertainty or elevated inflation.
 If your income needs have increased more than anticipated or your fund values have fallen - or simply not grown as much as required to keep pace with your needs - your financial adviser can help you to take appropriate action so that long-term plans are not jeopardised.